sunbeam-labs/sunbeam/docs/quickstart.rst

 .. tip::

    Snakemake has a number of different options for environment managers, compute services, and storage backends.
 See docs on executor and storage plugins for more information.
-And remember that you have to install the relavent plugin before you can run it.
+And remember that you have to install the relevant plugin before you can run it.

 Sunbeam will create a new folder called ``my_project`` and put three files there: